 Because UMass Dartmouth is a university with many colleges and many majors, there's not a single or a simple answer to that question.
-The General Catalog is the most comprehensive resource at your disposal to review the specific academic requirements of your college and your major.
+The Undergraduate Catalog is the most comprehensive resource at your disposal to review the specific academic requirements of your college and your major.

-For complete and official information about academic sanctions and other academic regulations and procedures, refer to the Academic Regulations and Procedures/Academic Sanctions section of the General Catalog.
+For complete and official information about academic sanctions and other academic regulations and procedures, refer to the "Academic Regulations and Procedures/Academic Sanctions" section of the Undergraduate Catalog.

 Attendance policies vary from professor to professor.
 You should check with each professor at the beginning of the semester to be clear about what his or her policy is.

-The Center for Access and Success provides support to both learning and physically disabled students by helping them pursue their educational goals while adjusting to the university environment.
+The Center for Access and Success provides support to learning disabled and physically disabled students by helping them pursue their educational goals while adjusting to the university environment.
 UMass Dartmouth's policy regarding admission and access to programs prohibits discrimination on the basis of disability.

 If two students know that they want to be roommates, they must both direct such a request, in writing, to the Housing Office.
 This must be done by the middle of May.
 Students typically make this request when they complete and return their housing contracts, following acceptance.

 Part of the adjustment to university life is learning to live with a roommate.
-However, if a student is having trouble getting along with his or her roommate, the first step is to speak with the Resident Assistant, who will work with the roommates to help resolve conflicts.
+However, if you are having trouble getting along with a roommate, the first step is to speak with your Resident Assistant, who will work with you and your roommate to help resolve conflicts.

 Many resident students stay here for the weekend, either to participate in on-campus activities and events or to explore and enjoy the surrounding communities of southeastern Massachusetts.
 The town of Dartmouth offers shopping, restaurants, a cinema complex, beautiful ocean beaches, nature trails, and more—just moments away from campus.